-Check out the blurb from the back cover of my first book, which is available from Barnes and Noble, Target, Walmart, Amazon (US, Canada or UK sites), InterVarsity Press, and worldwide through Book Depository:
+Check out the blurb from the back cover of my first book, which is available from Waterstones, Barnes and Noble, Target, Walmart, WHSmith, Amazon (US, Canada or UK sites), or direct from InterVarsity Press:

 “There’s no such thing as a non-Christian.